Keen1997/Pizza-Fullstack/README.md

 ```

 #### NOTE
-*Key the stripe and mailgun in lib/config.js before you use it.*
+*Key the stripe and mailgun in lib/config.js before you order.*